samvera/browse-everything/README.md

   }
 ]
 ```
+See [JavaScript Methods](https://github.com/projecthydra/browse-everything/wiki/JavaScript-Methods) for more info on using javascript to trigger browse-everything.

-If you used the _target_ option (via the data-target attribute or via the target option on the javascript method) to provide a target form, results info will be written into that form as hidden fields.
-If you submit that form, the results will look like this:
+If you initialized browse-everything via data-attributes and set the _target_ option (via the _data-target_ attribute or via the _target_ option on the javascript method), the results data be written as hidden fields in the `<form>` you've specified as the target.
+When the user submits that form, the results will look like this:
 ```ruby
 "selected_files" => {
   "0"=>{